When you live in a semi tractor for long periods of time, repurposing some items can help you make the "truckiness" more like a home.

 At left is a new baby swing with its frame.

 At right is the game board resting against the repaired, used baby swing frame.
-Great idea, huh?

 In the case above, repurposing the baby swing frame as a game board easel was completely different from its original purpose.

 With that in mind, here are some of the items that we have repurposed for use in the trucks we have driven.

 At far left is a photo of the tall storage cabinet (with its door closed) behind the driver's seat in a Freightliner Cascadia.

 You can see the big black pipe for the ventilation system in the rear and also a horizontal pole from which drivers may hang their clothes.

 Since stacking most of our clothes makes better sense than hanging them up, we wanted a better way to stack them and organize them.

 If fits well to let some clothes be stored inside and some on top.
 Instant shelf!

 Speaking of shelves, we have used a large cutting board as an instant shelf in a cabinet on the other side of the truck.